| EXISTENCE:

 To ascribe existence to an entity is to identify it as a one.

-to the improbabilities of fairies and souls, attempted classifications
+and astronomical objects, to the improbabilities of fairies and souls, attempted classifications of entities...

-of entities, as existing or not, will forever be subject to reappraisal.
+as existing or not... will forever be subject to reappraisal.

 Perhaps the caterpillar was eaten by the mantis.

-The most difficult phenomena in nature a self-awareness
+The most difficult phenomena in nature that a self-awareness

-has to cope with, is that unexpected event
+has to cope with, is the unexpected event

 Many humans find this so incomprehensible, that

-is postulated, in an attempt to avoid the starkness of the reality.
+in an attempt to render the stark realities of the cosmos more acceptable.